FPL tips: How do elite managers choose their captains?

 Only two players with a starting price of less than £9million have been the top bosses’ most-popular captaincy pick in a single gameweek – Patrick Bamford and Ilkay Gundogan.

 Bamford’s consistency in the points has made him an appealing proposition.
-At just £6.8m he has returned more than three FPL points in 14 of his 26 games.
+At just £6.8m he has returned more than three FPL points in 14 of his 26 games - four point being the benchmark for a decent FPL pick, in case that isn't clear.
+Any less than that, and you can safely say a player is stealing a wage in your starting XI.

 Gundogan meanwhile was difficult to resist for a time, scoring 111 FPL points in just 12 games – he was the elite’s favourite captain in GW21 and GW24, returning three points in the former and 19 in the latter.